 Tackling Touch Typing to Improve Efficiency

-Power Users know where every key is, and what every key does
+Power Users know where every key is, and what every key does.
+You can too.

 In the sci-fi world of rockets and robots, computer keyboards don’t exist.
 Humans always talk to their computers, giving them orders, commands and requests.
 In the blockbuster film Avatar, touch screen technology was the big deal.
 But until these high tech visions dreams are realized, the 88-key QWERTY keyboard – together with the mouse – will remain the main interface between man and machine.
 And yet, it’s amazing how many people still haven’t mastered their keyboard.
 “Hunt and Peck” remains a trusted method for data entry for over 25% of computer users.